fphilipe/PHFArrayComparator/README.md

 # PHFArrayComparator

 Easily animate table changes.
-This animation shows a two table views side by side, the left one does not use animations while the right one does.
+This animation shows two table views side by side, the left one does not use animations while the right one does.

 ![demo](demo.gif)